Complements of caustics of the real $J_{10}$ singularities: Introduction

 and

 with ten parameters $\lambda_1, \dots, \lambda_9,$ and $\gamma$, see \cite{Jaw2}.

-The set of non-Morse functions divides these families of polynomials into connected components called {\em isotopy classes of Morse perturbations} of $J_{10}$ singularities.
+The caustics in the parameter spaces $\R^9 \times \R$ and $\R^9 \times (-1,1)$ of these deformations divide them into connected components called {\em isotopy classes of Morse perturbations} of $J_{10}$ singularities.
 Our main goal is the enumeration of these components.

-As in \cite{Vx9}, \cite{Vp8}, we primarily consider slightly greater spaces than the canonical miniversal deformations (\ref{vers1}) and (\ref{vers3}), which can be reduced to these deformations by an appropriate group of coordinate changes.
+As in \cite{Vx9}, \cite{Vp8}, we primarily consider slightly greater spaces than the canonical versal deformations (\ref{vers1}) and (\ref{vers3}), which can be reduced to these deformations by an appropriate group of diffeomorphisms $\R^2 \to \R^2$.

-Namely, we consider the 16-dimensional space of linear combinations of monomials $x^\alpha y^\beta$, such that $2 \alpha + \beta \leq 6$, with a positive coefficient on the monomial $x^3$ and a non-degenerate {\em principal quasihomogeneous part} (consisting of monomials with $2\alpha+\beta=6$).
+Namely, we consider the 16-dimensional space of linear combinations of monomials $x^\alpha y^\beta$, such that $2 \alpha + \beta \leq 6$, with a positive coefficient on the monomial $x^3$ and a non-degenerate {\em principal quasihomogeneous part} (consisting of monomials $x^\alpha y^\beta$ with $2\alpha+\beta=6$).
 This principal part can be of class $J_{10}^1$ or $J_{10}^3$.
-The spaces of polynomials with these principal parts are denoted, respectively, $\Phi_1$ and $\Phi_3$.
-Again, the sets of Morse functions of classes $\Phi_1$ and $\Phi_3$ split into connected components (= isotopy classes).
+The spaces of all polynomials with these principal parts are denoted, respectively, $\Phi_1$ and $\Phi_3$.
+Again, the sets of Morse functions of types $\Phi_1$ and $\Phi_3$ split into connected components (= isotopy classes).